 ForwardHealth accepts and utilizes information submitted by providers about NOC procedure codes in certain loops/segments on the 837 (837 Health Care Claim) transactions.
-Refer to the HIPAA (Health Insurance Portability and Accountability Act of 1996) Version 5010 Companion Guides on the Portal for more information.
+Refer to the companion guides for more information.

 Paper Claim Form Preparation and Data Alignment Requirements